-GERD-related inflammation may contribute to esophageal cancer riskMay 10th, 2012 in Cancer /
+GERD-related inflammation may contribute to esophageal cancer riskMay 10, 2012 in Medicine & Health / Cancer

 Inﬂammation might be an important factor in the progression from reﬂux to esophageal cancer, according to a new study in Clinical Gastroenterology and Hepatology, the official journal of the American Gastroenterological Association.

 "Our research shows that damage to the esophageal lining that can be seen with endoscopy is important in the progression from normal cells to cancer, and Barrett's esophagus is likely to be an intermediate step," said Rune Erichsen, MD, of Aarhus University Hospital and lead author of this study.